Key-Soft-Skills-for-Success/Hope-AI---Communication-Development-Program/README.md

 ## Hope AI - Communication Development Program

-This 15-day English Communication Program is designed to build confidence in speaking through daily practical tasks.
-It covers self-introduction, daily routines, polite expressions, teamwork vocabulary, personality development, and workplace communication.
-By the end of the program, learners develop clear sentence formation skills, better fluency, and a strong foundation for professional communication.
+<p align = "justify" >This English Communication Development Program is designed to build confidence in speaking through daily practical tasks.
+It covers self-introduction,
+daily routines, polite expressions, teamwork vocabulary, personality development, and workplace communication.
+By the end of the program, learners develop clear sentence formation skills, better fluency, and a strong foundation for professional communication. </p>

 ### ✅ Level 1: Improving Your English Communication
  - Learning how to introduce yourself